I got this problem from Rustan Leino, whom Tom Ball told (a close variation of) this problem.

 I solved it and wrote up my solution.

 $N$ prisoners get together to decide on a strategy.
-Then, each prisoner is taken to his own isolated cell.
+Then, each prisoner is taken to their own isolated cell.
 A prison guard goes to a cell and takes its prisoner to a room where there's a switch.
 The switch can either be up or down.
 The prisoner is allowed to inspect the state of the switch and then has the option of flicking the switch.
-The prisoner is then taken back to his cell.
+The prisoner is then taken back to their cell.
 The prison guard repeats this process infinitely often, each time choosing fairly among the prisoners.
 That is, the prison guard will choose each prisoner infinitely often.

 At any time, any prisoner can exclaim "Now, every prisoner has been in the room with the switch."
 If, at that time, the statement is correct, all prisoners are set free; if the statement is not correct, all prisoners are immediately executed.
 What strategy should the prisoners use to ensure their eventual freedom?

 If $N = 1$, the prisoner can just make the exclamation upon entering the room with the switch.
 So, we'll assume from now on that $N > 1$.

 The prisoners should choose one of themselves to act as the downer.
 The rest will act as uppers.

 Each upper does the following.
 If the switch is down when they enter the room, they flip the switch up, unless they've already flipped the switch up twice.

 The downer does the following.
 If the switch is up when they enter the room, they flip the switch down.
 Then, if they've flipped the switch down $2N-2$ times, they make the exclamation.